playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 - Trigger the `onMicrotaskEmpty` subscription
 - `tick` the `ApplicationRef`

 > This is why even in our `runOutsideOfAngular` example, pressing the button more than once will show the live data.
-The event is being bound and, as a result, the component is being re-rendered with `App.tick` once the bound event is triggered.
+The event is being bound, and, as a result, the component is being re-rendered with `App.tick` once the bound event is triggered.

 ### Demonstration of Event Patching {#empty-function-zone-js}

-As a fun aside; it's worth mentioning that even an empty function will trigger change detection (although it will not cause a re-render, because no data has changed).
+As a fun aside, it's worth mentioning that even an empty function will trigger change detection (although it will not cause a re-render because no data has changed).
 We can verify this assumption by simply subscribing to `onMicrotaskEmpty` ourselves:

 ```typescript
 import { Component, NgZone } from '@angular/core';